Professional interpreters are highly skilled.

 Interpreters are highly trained specialists.
 OK, so the person selected probably won’t be performing brain surgery.
 However, they may have to relay patient symptoms which may inform a treatment plan.
 They may need to interpret in court, where expressing things wrongly could affect the outcome of a trial.

 I’m contacting you as I currently have a number of freelance interpreting requirements within the Nottingham area.
 The requirement will involve working with a number of public sector clients.

-- You need to be working towards an interpreting qualification or studying towards a languages degree or equivalent.
+- be working towards an interpreting qualification or studying towards a languages degree or equivalent

 Languages required are Urdu, Punjabi, Arabic, Romanian, Farsi, Czech, Slovak, Hungarian, Mandarin, Kurdish (Sorani), Russian, Cantonese, Turkish, Lithuanian, Latvian, Portuguese, Gujarati, Spanish, Tigrinya, French, Italian, Somali, Mirpuri, Bulgarian, Bengali, Vietnamese, Hindi, Albanian, Pashto, Amharic, Farsi, Thai, Japanese, Lingala, Mandinka, Kurdish (Bahdini), Swahili, Persian, Dutch, Estonian, Macedonian, Malay, Algerian, Dari, Indonesian, Wolof, Nepalese, Swedish.